 Eating fruit provides many health benefits and people who eat more fruits are likely to have a reduced risk of some chronic diseases and cancer.
 Now that I eat more fruit I can see my skin glowing, I have more energy, and I feel better.
 Fruits provide nutrients that are vital for health and maintenance of your body.

-If you want more ideas for other healthy fruit options, please see my Fruit Pops ideas or an easy to make Homemade Healthy Gummies recipe.
+If you want more ideas for other healthy fruit options, please see my Fruit Pops ideas or an easy-to-make Homemade Healthy Gummies recipe.
 You can make your own healthy gummies and turn an unhealthy snack into a nutritious and perfect treat.
 I also recommend checking out my tips on how to ripen all of your favorite fruits faster, so you don’t have to wait to enjoy these health benefits!

 Remember that you are in charge of buying the groceries and your kids will eat what’s available in your kitchen.
 Always have fruits available for healthy snacks.
 If you have another great fruit recipe, please share it with me.
 I am always looking for new creative and healthy fun fruit recipes.